hideonbush-crl/Blackbox_Test_3500/README.md

 #### Process
 Users will provide comments on our Mid-fidelity models based on the individual tasks provided.
 #### Result
+Adding emoji and friending features to the new prototype to help users better find emotional connections to become and stay friends.
 #### Changes
+Increased chat function and listen together function.

 ### High-Fidelity Prototype